stlehmann/pdftools/README.md

   --version             show program's version number and exit -c                    rotate pages counterclockwise -p PAGES [PAGES ...], --pages PAGES [PAGES ...]
-                        list of page indices which will be rotated, if None all pages will be rotated (default) -o OUTPUT, --output OUTPUT
+                        list of page numbers which will be rotated, if None all pages will be rotated (default).
+Examples: 5 1-9 1- -9
+  -o OUTPUT, --output OUTPUT
-                        name of the output file, if None the source file will be overwritten
+                        name of the output file, if None the source filewill be overwritten
 ```